ramz15/loveallogy_app/README.markdown

 # LoveALLogy

-Good for the world.
-Good for you.
+Live your Dream.
+Change the World.